eoinok/maW7Lab/README.md

 Click on the Save Data button in your app, if it works you should get a "Data Saved Successfully" message.
 Now if you go back to the firebase console you should find the Joe Bloggs name and email data saved in your firestore.

 # Part 3
 Add two new useState hooks for name and email (add them where the comment indicates to add them in App.js).
 Next add two new TextInput components.
+Remember to import the TextInput component.
 Modify the example code so that, instead of the users document with hard-coded values for name and email, the document takes values from exisiting TextInput components and saves them to the Firestore database.
 Uncomment the lines from the saveData function which set the name and email to blank after they have been saved.

 # Part 4
 Modify your Flatlist so that rather than printing data from the list of users hardcoded into the application the Flatlist will pull